fiskaltrust/release-notes/portal/portal-sprint-113.md

 ## Next steps

-In the next weeks, we will focus on improving Bulk Import Features and on improving generally the user experience.
+In the next weeks, we will focus on improving the user experience.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [feedback+portal@fiskaltrust.cloud](mailto:feedback+portal@fiskaltrust.cloud).